Thomas Pelham-Holles, 1st Duke of Newcastle: Lord Chamberlain

+In office

 In 1717, at 23, Newcastle first attained high political office as Lord Chamberlain of the Household and was given the responsibility of overseeing theatres.
 Plays were often extremely political, and Newcastle was tasked with suppressing any plays or playwrights that he believed to be too critical of the Hanoverian succession or the Whig government.
 Newcastle clashed repeatedly with Sir Richard Steele, a leading playwright.
 In 1719, he was one of the three main investors in George Frideric Handel's new opera company, the Royal Academy of Music.
 The Duke ordered Handel in May 1719 to go to the Continent to contract singers for as long as possible.

 He held the post for seven years and performed well enough to be considered for further promotion.
 Despite his youth, he had demonstrated his strength in several general elections when he had been able to get as many as 20 MPs elected to seats that he controlled through his family's wealth and political patronage.
 He survived in the office during the turmoil in the Whigs between 1717 and 1721, and his switch of allegiance to Walpole secured his influence thereafter.
 Walpole had overseen a brief end to the rift between the Whig factions after the collapse of the South Sea Company, which had left thousands ruined.
 Newcastle himself had lost £4,000.
-Walpole was then seen as the only man to bring stability to the country and the Whigs, and he was granted unprecedented powers, effectively making him the first Prime Minister of Great Britain.
+Walpole was then seen as the only man to bring stability to the country and the Whigs, and he was granted unprecedented powers, effectively making him the first prime minister of Great Britain.

 During his time in the office, Newcastle and his wife had become famous for throwing lavish parties that were attended by much of London society including many of his political opponents.
 He was also prodigiously fond of fox hunting and often went down to Bishopstone, one of his Sussex properties, expressly for that purpose.
 During his time as Lord Chamberlain he oversaw a major overhaul of public buildings, many of which had fallen into very poor repair.